Posted: March 30, 2022

 One of the best things to do in a gap year is to volunteer abroad.

 Volunteer experience is a valuable addition to law school applications.
 Showing that you are committed to making an impact in the world is a strong indicator that you will make a great contribution to society as a lawyer.

 As well as looking good on your resume, our programs will help you grow into a well-rounded, globally-minded individual.

 One important thing to keep in mind when deciding what to do in a gap year, is to avoid choosing activities simply for the sake of resume building.

 Thinking ahead to your career and what might benefit you in the future is important, but your gap year is also a time for freedom and discovery.

 Gap year travel is a chance to pursue your passions and perhaps discover new ones.

 Embrace the opportunity to explore your interests on a deeper level.
 You might not have had time to do this before and you might not have time again.

 In the end, authenticity will win out over strategic planning on your law school application.
-Showing that you have clear interests, passions and motivations will be more significant, and make you stand out more than simply ticking all the standard boxes would.
+Showing that you have clear interests, passions and motivations is more significant than simply ticking all the standard boxes.